wesbos/Web-App-Workshop/notes/03 - Async + Await.md

 // we have both
 ```

-The above code will wait and block scott, while wes is being fetched.
+The above code will wait and block Scott, while Wes is being fetched.

 Async + Await is the best of both worlds - we get synchronous looking code without blocking anything else on the page.